Nudged Elastic Band in Topological Data Analysis: Results

 \subsection{Optical flow patches}

-A video records a sequence of images, and the apparent motion in the images is called optical flow.
+In this example we identify new topological structure in an optical flow data set.
+A video records a sequence of images, and its optical flow is the apparent motion in the sequence of images.
 At each frame, the optical flow is represented by a vector field with one vector per pixel that points to where that pixel appears to move for the subsequent frame.
 No instrument measures optical flow directly, and estimating optical flow from a video is an ill-posed problem.
-However, \citet{RothBlack} create a database of ground-truth optical flow by pairing range images with camera motions and calculating the produced optical flow.
+However, Roth and Black in \cite{RothBlack} create a database of ground-truth optical flow by pairing range images with camera motions and by calculating the produced optical flow.
 The range images are from the Brown database, and the camera motions are retrieved from a database of videos from hand-held or car-mounted cameras.

-With preprocessing steps analogous to \citet{Mumford} we create a large sample $\cF$ of high-contrast, normalized, $3 \times 3$ optical flow patches.
-We change to the DCT basis $\{e_1^u, \dots, e_8^u, e_1^v, \dots, e_8^v\}$, where the superscript $u$ denotes flow in the horizontal direction and $v$ denotes the vertical direction (Figure \ref{fig: opticalFlowImages} in Appendix \ref{A: Additional data set information}).
+With preprocessing steps analogous to \cite{LeePedersenMumford} we create a large sample $\cF$ of high-contrast, normalized, $3 \times 3$ optical flow patches.
+We change to the DCT basis $\{e_1^u, \dots, e_8^u, e_1^v, \dots, e_8^v\}$, where the superscript $u$ denotes flow in the horizontal direction and $v$ denotes the vertical direction; see Figure~\ref{fig: opticalFlowImages}.
 We select $X$ to be a random subset of $\cF$ of size 15,000.